 A flexible tenancy is form of secure tenancy, which is for a fixed period, and was created under the Localism Act 2011.
-Although it contains many features of a secure tenancy1, the main difference is that a secure tenancy can only be brought to an end by the landlord if a court order is granted, and the court considers that it would be reasonable to grant possession.
+Although it contains many features of a secure tenancy, the main difference is that a secure tenancy can only be brought to an end by the landlord if a court order is granted, and the court considers that it would be reasonable to grant possession.
 With a flexible tenancy, the court has to award the landlord possession as long as the fixed term has expired, the correct notices have been served and any review request has been considered.

-- 3.4 From the date on which the Tenancy Policy is implemented, the majority of new tenancies offered by the City Council will be flexible tenancies following the completion of an introductory tenancy without breach of the tenancy conditions.
-In some limited circumstances secure tenancies will be offered (see 3.11).
-At the end of the introductory tenancy period, the tenancy will become a flexible tenancy unless the Council has gained possession of the dwelling or is in the process of doing so. - 3.5 The majority of flexible tenancies will be for a period of five years.
-Five year flexible tenancies provide a reasonable degree of security, for example for vulnerable people, and for people with children, while enabling the City Council to make the best use of the housing stock for those in need. - 3.6 Most flexible tenancies will be subject to review in line with the renewal criteria (see section 4) unless they are Non Renewable flexible tenancies (see 3.8 3.10).
-It is expected that in the majority of cases a new flexible tenancy will be offered at either the same or another address.
-The City Council will clearly communicate this expectation, and its policy on offering further flexible tenancies.
+- 3.4 The majority of new tenancies offered by the City Council will be flexible tenancies following the completion of an introductory tenancy without breach of the tenancy conditions.
+At the end of the introductory tenancy period, the tenancy will become a flexible tenancy unless the Council has gained possession of the dwelling or is in the process of doing so.
+In some circumstances flexible tenancies may be offered to Non Priority Households (see 3.8 3.10) or secure tenancies will be offered (see 3.11). - 3.5 The majority of flexible tenancies will be for a period of five years.
+Five year flexible tenancies provide a reasonable degree of security, for example for vulnerable people, and for people with children, while enabling the City Council to make the best use of the housing stock for those in need.
+In some circumstances a flexible tenancy of less than five years may be offered (see 3.8-3.10). - 3.6 All flexible tenancies will be subject to review in line with the renewal criteria (see section 4).
+It should be noted that for non priority households additional renewal criteria applies (see 4.15).
+It is expected that in most cases, a new flexible tenancy will be offered at either the same or another address.
+The City Council will clearly communicate the expectation, that the majority of tenancies will be renewed, and its policy on offering further flexible tenancies.
 This will help people feel settled in their homes and able to contribute to the community.
-It will also help people to understand the reasons why, in certain cases, a new flexible tenancy may not be offered. - 3.7 There may be exceptional circumstances which may justify granting a flexible tenancy of less than five years.
+It will also help people to understand the reasons why, in certain cases, a new flexible tenancy may not be offered. - 3.7 There may be exceptional circumstances which may justify granting a flexible tenancy of less than five years when renewed.
 Exceptional circumstances might include: - 3.7.1 Where the tenant has not kept to an agreement to correct a breach of the tenancy agreement during the flexible tenancy.
 This will be addressed at the review meeting, and a new flexible tenancy of two rather than five years will be offered, where the City Council considers a breach of the agreement warrants a new fixed term of less than five years.
-The use of shorter tenancies in these circumstances is intended to help reinforce the tenant's responsibilities under the tenancy agreement and to enable any necessary support to be put in place.
-Examples of where a shorter tenancy may be offered include where:
+The use of shorter tenancies in these circumstances is intended to help reinforce the tenant's responsibilities under the tenancy

-1 For example, a flexible tenant has the right to buy, the right to take in lodgers and the right to be consulted about issues of housing management.
+&lt;sup>1 For example, a flexible tenant has the right to buy, the right to take in lodgers and the right to be consulted about issues of housing management.
 A tenant's rights to carry out improvements will, however, be governed by the specific terms of the tenancy agreement.